dmrschmidt/DSWaveformImage/README.md

 ```

 Similar to [AsyncImage](https://developer.apple.com/documentation/swiftui/asyncimage/init(url:scale:content:placeholder:)), a placeholder can be
 set to show until the load and render operation completes successfully.
+Thanks to [@alfogrillo](https://github.com/alfogrillo)!

 ```swift
 WaveformView(audioURL: audioURL) { waveformShape in